Authors & Trainers

 Gary Gnidovic is the founder and creative director of Gx3 Creative, a visual communications firm that specializes in design, photography, and consulting.
 For the past 14 years he served as design director of Christianity Today magazine.
 Prior to that he had art directed Books & Culture and Today’s Christian Woman magazines.
 Gary’s designs have received awards from the Evangelical Press Association, Print, HOW, and Communication Arts magazines.
 He has a B.A. in photography from Southern Illinois University and an M.A. on fine arts from the School of the Art Institute of Chicago.
 Gary has taught design and/or photography courses for Magazine Training International in Romania, Ukraine, Russia, Croatia, India, and the Czech Republic.

-Adele Mulford is managing art director at McMurry, a marketing communications company where she oversees four other art directors and does lead design on custom publications.
+Adele Mulford is director of creative services for Make-A-Wish.
 Previously, she served as art director for Discipleship Journal, was creative director at M. Media, her own design firm, and art directed several Christian magazines with Journey Communications.
 Adele has received awards for her work from the Society of Publication Designers, the Evangelical Press Association, and Print magazine.
 She has a B.A. in journalism/advertising from the University of Oregon.
 Adele has taught design courses with Magazine Training International in Bulgaria, Czech Republic, Malaysia, and India.

 Susan Maycinik Nikaido